UDOOboard/Vision-Docs/docs/03_Basic_Setup/03_Remote_Terminal_(SSH).md

-You can use UDOO Vision as a Desktop PC, connected up to 3 4K resolution monitor, keyboard and mouse.
+You can use UDOO Vision as a Desktop PC, connected to 4K or UHD monitors, keyboard and mouse.
 This is probably the most used setup, but if you want you can communicate with the board in remote way, so long as you leaving the board connected to a network.

 ## Requirements
 A first condition to establish a SSH connection with your UDOO Vision is to have previously completed the tutorial about [Find IP Address](!Basic_Setup/Find_IP_Address).